 The Mount Royal landscape in the Hunter Valley can be wild and adventurous... or you can experience rainforests and scenic beauty with a short walk.

-Whether you want an easy walk in nature and peace, an adventurous climb to see a breathtaking view, or are in training for an epic multi-day walk, Mount Royal provides excellent bushwalking opportunities.
+Whether you want an easy walk in nature and peace, an adventurous climb to see a breathtaking view, or are in training for an epic multi-day walk, Mount Royal, 50km north of Singleton in the Hunter Valley, NSW, provides excellent bushwalking opportunities.
 Best of all, it is quiet and away from the crowds.

 Callicoma Hill, offering a self-contained eco-cabin, bunkhouse and bush camping is near the Mount Royal entry to Mount Royal and Barrington Tops National Parks and the Barrington Tops wilderness area.
 The area is part of the World Heritage listed Gondwana Rainforest Reserves, a place of great scenic beauty and natural diversity.

 Bushwalks and hikes are an opportunity to be active, to have fun and to enjoy and learn more about the beauty of the natural areas of the Hunter Valley.
 Walking is a great way to share experiences with friends and family.

 You can enjoy short bushwalks on the Callicoma Hill property.
 These marked walks on well graded tracks through the forest are suitable for most people.
 Walks range from about 10 to 30 minutes and enable you to experience native animals in the wild and the sounds of nature.